amandalynnelliott/particle_tracking/readme.md

 python video_to_frames.py <directory> <video file name> --contrast <value>
 ```

 Now the video image frames will be in the same directory as the video file.
-These frames are the input for the particle tracking script.
+These jpeg frames are the input for the particle tracking script.

 #### Increase Contrast